• Skip to primary navigation

 • Use a biscuit cutter - Use a sharp biscuit cutter and press straight down when cutting the biscuits, do not twist as this action will seal the edges and prevent your biscuits from rising properly.

-• Be sure to use a fatty plant-based milk - It’s important for there to be fat included in the milk substitute you use.
-This is because biscuit recipes rely on the fat to be the best of the best.
+• Be sure to use a fatty plant-based milk - This is because biscuit recipes rely on the fat to be the best of the best.
 So, try to stick with something like my Cashew Milk or full fat coconut milk.

 • Add-in suggestions - You can always add ingredients to these Vegan Biscuits to give them even more pizazz.
 Some of my favorite add-ins are 1/4 cup snipped onion chives, caraway seeds, crispy tempeh bits, vegan feta cheese crumbles (Violife is the best), etc.